 If you found this site through a search engine you may like to consider the words you used to find us – more than likely the words will appear in the text of our pages.
 In exactly the same way, when you create your church website you should think about what words people will use when searching for churches in your area.
 Unless your church is an international resource it is likely that you will want to focus on reaching people in your area (who are probably therefore your website's target audience).

 Think about what activities and services your church provides for the local area that people may use a search engine to find (e.g. Alpha Courses, Youth Groups, Mums & Toddlers and the like).
-When you create pages about these activities think about the words you use so that you include ones that people will be searching on (e.g. ‘Alpha Courses in Canterbury', ‘Maidstone Youth Group', etc.) You can cast your net further (excuse the Internet pun) by developing an area of your site for your local community, this is not an essential item and most churches don't have one – but it will help increase the number of visitors from your area.
-Church websites built with the Church123 system normally have the church address on every page this helps when people use words to search for churches in their town – e.g. ‘church in Swindon'.
+When you create pages about these activities think about the words you use so that you include ones that people will be searching on (e.g. 'Alpha Courses in Canterbury', 'Maidstone Youth Group', etc.) This will help you to cast your net accurately (excuse the Internet pun) by helping your pages be relevant to a specific area.
+Church websites built with the Church123 system normally have the church address on every page this helps when people use words to search for churches in their town – e.g. 'church in Swindon'.
 You may also like to read the paragraph at the end of this page about seasonal events and 'search engine time lag'.

 If you are interested in registering a site for yourself you can manually register with the following:

-If your church website is good, then try and get listed in the relevant section of the Open Directory Project as well.
-A listing there will be picked up by lots of the search engines so is very worthwhile.
+You could also try and get listed in the relevant section of the Open Directory Project as well.
+A listing there may be picked up by other search engines and directories.

 To encourage visitors to your website it is worth getting listed in church directories.
 Being listed in an online church directory doesn't just enable people using the directory to find your church.
-It also creates a link from their website to yours, which in turn means that your website is rated more highly by search engines.
-Therefore it is worth getting listed in all the church directories you come across.
-Having said that if you are in the UK we would recommend that you ensure your church is in the UK Church Directory, at www.findachurch.co.uk, which is deservedly the most popular UK church directory.
+It often creates a link from their website to yours, which in turn means that your website may be rated more highly by search engines.
+Therefore it is worth getting listed in all the large church directories you come across.
+Note as many of the directories have very low volumes of traffic (not many visitors) it is only worth paying to be included in the large, high quality, church directories (ask how many visitors, excluding bots, their site gets per year).

 You may also wish to get listed with: